 2 1/2 pounds

-Peel and slice the potatoes: Peel the potatoes and remove any blemishes.
-Thinly slice them into rounds roughly 1/4-inch thick.
+Peel and slice the potatoes.
+Peel the potatoes and remove any blemishes.
+Thinly slice them crosswise (about 1/4-inch thick).
+Transfer to a large pot.

-Warm the cream and potatoes on the stovetop: Combine the milk or cream, potatoes, bay leaf, and salt in a medium saucepan.
-(The milk won't cover the potatoes; this is correct.)
+Warm the cream and potatoes on the stovetop.
+Add the milk or cream, bay leaf, salt, thyme if using, and pepper.
+(The milk won't cover the potatoes.)
 Place over medium heat.
-Gently lift and stir the potatoes a few times to make sure all the potatoes get a turn in the warming cream.
-Warm just until the cream starts to bubble, 10 minutes or so.
+Gently lift and stir the potatoes a few times with a rubber spatula to make sure all the potatoes get a turn in the warming cream.
+Heat just until the cream starts to bubble around the edges, about 10 minutes.
 Pay close attention as the cream heats; it can bubble up quite quickly once it's warm.

-Pour the cream or milk over top.
-Remove the bay leaf from the cream.
-Pour the cream over the potatoes, stopping just below the top layer of potatoes.
-Depending on the size of your dish, you may have a little cream left over.
+Pour the cream or milk over the top.
+Remove the bay leaf from the remaining cream mixture.
+Pour the cream or milk mixture over the potatoes, stopping just below the top layer.
+Depending on the size of your dish, you may have a little cream left over (save for drizzling at the end if desired).

-Bake for 50 to 60 minutes: Rotate the pan once during baking so the dish cooks evenly.
-When done, the dish should no longer jiggle when moved, the potatoes will be easily pierced with a knife all the way to the bottom, and the top will be browned.
+Bake for 50 to 60 minutes.
+Bake uncovered for 30 minutes.
+Rotate the baking dish and continue to bake until the dish no longer jiggles when moved, the potatoes are easily pierced with a knife all the way to the bottom, and the top is browned, 20 to 30 minutes more.

-Cool briefly: Place the potatoes on a cooling rack and cool at least 10 minutes.
-This gives the casserole time to finish setting, which will make it easier to slice and serve.
+Cool briefly.
+Let cool at least 10 minutes on a wire rack.
+This gives the scalloped potatoes time to finish setting, which will make it easier to slice and serve.

-Serve the potatoes: The potatoes can be served immediately or kept in a warm oven for half an hour.
-Serve with a little of the creamy sauce left in the pan drizzled over top of each serving, if desired.
+Serve the potatoes.
+The potatoes can be served immediately or kept in a warm oven for half an hour.
+Serve with a little of the reserved sauce left in the pan drizzled over the top of each serving, if desired.

-Potatoes gratin: Add 1 1/2 cups grated cheese to the recipe; sprinkle 1 cup of cheese between the layers of potatoes and sprinkle the top with the remaining 1/2 cup.
+Potatoes gratin: For cheesy scalloped potatoes, sprinkle 1 cup of grated cheese between the layers of potatoes, and sprinkle the top with another 1/2 cup.

 Scalloped potatoes for a crowd: You can use 4 pounds of potatoes and cook them in a 9x13-inch baking dish.
-Add just enough cream to come to just under the top layers of potatoes (roughly 4 cups)
+Add just more cream to come to just under the top layers of potatoes (about 4 cups total).